RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

   <figcaption>Ruan Mei's home planet was one blessed by the Abundance.</figcaption>
 </figure>

+>*"The soft wind beckons the early spring, a joyous mood does it bring.
+A chill wake from rest, the plum blossom in a mess.
+Where is the home I miss, only remembered in drunken bliss."*

 ### Simulated Universe
 >*"I nurture the prototypes of the universe and the Aeons."*